 Up until a couple of months ago, I didn’t even know what kohlrabi was.
-By chance I was at a friend of a friend’s house for a party, and deep in the backyard was a beautiful edible garden.
+By chance, I was at a friend of a friend’s house for a party, and deep in the backyard was a beautiful edible garden.
 I could not resist a tour from Patti, the owner, who also insisted I tote along a shopping bag (it sounds weird to be “grocery shopping” at a party, but how could I say no to the gracious hostess?!).

-After passing several beds of chard, spinach and asparagus, we came across the most unusual plants I’d ever seen.
-Poking out of the sandy soil were little green Sputniks, tentacles and all, with cabbage-like leaves.
+After passing several beds of chard, spinach, and asparagus, we came across the most unusual plants I’d ever seen.
+Poking out of the sandy soil were little green Sputniks, tentacles, and all, with cabbage-like leaves.
 If turnip grew above ground and married cabbage, they would have little kohlrabi babies.
 Since I love trying new oddities, Patti sent me home with a few of those Sputniks.

 Turns out, kohlrabi is a member of the cabbage family (Brassica oleracea) and its name is derived from the German words kohl (“cabbage”) and rübe (“turnip”).
-The taste and texture is similar to a broccoli stem, and the whole vegetable — from the leaves to the bulb — can be eaten raw or cooked.
+The taste and texture are similar to a broccoli stem, and the whole vegetable — from the leaves to the bulb — can be eaten raw or cooked.

 Since I’ve been in a pickling kind of mood lately, I thought it would make an excellent coleslaw, minus the dairy.
 With its crunchy texture and mild flavor that just soaks in all that pickling juice, quick pickled kohlrabi slaw adds a nice kick as a side dish for meats, or as a relish for burgers and hot dogs.
 I even eat it by the forkful straight out of the jar — it’s just that good!

 Quick Pickled Kohlrabi Slaw

 2 1/2 cups distilled white vinegar (5% acidity)

 2 1/2 cups water